-Cells of origin include ganglioneuroma (gangliocytoma), neural (malignant gangliocytoma) ganglioneuroblastoma and neuroblastoma.
+Cells of neural origin include ganglioneuroma (gangliocytoma), ganglioneuroblastoma (malignant gangliocytoma) and neuroblastoma.
 Ganglioneuroma (gangliocytoma) is a rare benign tumor that is localized in the region of the floor of the III ventricle; less often - in the cerebral hemispheres.

 The tumor is made of mature ganglion cells separated by bundles of glial stroma into areas of different sizes.